Your browser is not supported or outdated so some features of the site might not be available.

 Additional Controls No

-The Beats Studio3 have decent controls, which are a bit better than their predecessor, the Beats Studio Wireless.
+The Beats Studio3 have decent controls that are better than their predecessor, the Beats Studio Wireless.
 The controls are efficient and easy to use.
 The buttons also provide good tactile feedback, but they're completely flat, so it may be a bit tricky to distinguish when you're first using them.

 The 'b button':

-• One press: Pauses and plays audio.
+• One press: Plays and pauses audio.
 Also answers and ends calls.
-When you're on a call, you can answer a second incoming call.
+You can answer a second incoming call when you're on a call.
 This command also lets you switch between calls.

 • One press and hold: Activates voice assistant.
 Rejects an incoming call.